openharmony/docs/en/application-dev/reference/apis/js-apis-distributed-data.md

 getEntries(deviceId: string, keyPrefix: string): Promise&lt;Entry[]&gt;

-Obtains the KV pairs that match the specified key prefix for a device.
+Obtains all KV pairs that match the specified device ID and key prefix.
 This API uses a promise to return the result.

 **System capability**: SystemCapability.DistributedDataManager.KVStore.DistributedKVStore